michaelnordmeyer/michaelnordmeyer.github.io/_posts/2008-01-15-cant-wait-for-macworld-2008-keynote.md

 _What kind of notebook?_

-Hm, still can’t make up my mind.
+Hmm, still can’t make up my mind.
 Either a fancy new MacBook Pro or an ultra-light MacBook with 3G mobile wireless built in.

 An ultra-light would be cool but I think I will miss my internal optical drive.
 And for proper work I need more pixels on screen than an ultra-light will provide.